truite-codeuse/aose-2025/README.md

 5. Regularly Test Agent Interactions
    - Utilize JADE’s built-in debugging and monitoring tools.
    - Ensure consistency in message exchanges and agent decision-making.

----

-This document will serve as a foundation for integrating and deploying agents within the project's architecture.